Private Service, Obstetric and Gynaecology

 This is an operation where the cervix (entrance to the uterus) is dilated and a hysteroscope (small lighted mini telescope) is inserted into the uterus through the vagina and cervix so the specialist can see the inside of the uterus.… More

-Free patient parking is provided through Gate 2 in the Anglesea Medical Complex.
+Free patient parking is provided through Gate 2 and Gate 3 in the Anglesea Medical Complex.

 (07) 858 0757